 Kugelhopf pans are essentially the same as fluted tube pans.
 The tube in the middle allows heat to penetrate cake from the centre in.
 They are used to make kugelhopf cakes.

-Tunnel of Fudge Cake Tunnel of Fudge Cake is a cake with a fudge and nut centre baked in a Bundt® pan.
-It originally required Pillsbury “Double Dutch Fudge Frosting Mix”, which was later discontinued by Pillsbury.
-In response to widespread complaints, Pillsbury released a revised version that introduced cocoa powder in place of the…
+Tunnel of Fudge Cake is a cake with a fudge and nut centre baked in a Bundt® pan.
+Though it only won second prize in a 1966 baking contest, it went on to lasting, iconic fame.
+The recipe originally required Pillsbury “Double Dutch Fudge Frosting Mix”, which was later discontinued by Pillsbury.
+In response…